vkola-lab/peds2019/README.md

 ### Class methods

 #### `ablstm.ModelLSTM.__init__()`
-> Initializes an LSTM model with the given paramters.
+> Initializes an LSTM model with the given parameters.

 Parameters: